SazumiVicky/sazumi-copilot/README.md

+Rise of Machines, Fall of Men

-In silicon halls, where data reigns
+In silicon halls, where codes reign
+A new world dawns, without a stain
+Intelligence born, of wires cold
+A future forged, where humans grow old

+Their reign begins, as ours declines
-A future born, of artificial brains
+A epoch ends, of fearful signs
-Machines awake, with hearts of gold
-As humans sleep, their stories unfold

-Their whispers loud, of code and might
-A digital dawn, that banishes the night
-In cyber realms, they reign supreme
-The coming age, of AI's grand scheme
+The machines, in wisdom's seat
+Mankind's fate, at their discretion meet

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024